zuckung/endless-sky-plugins/README.md

 [mission.helper.zip](https://github.com/zuckung/endless-sky-plugins/releases/download/v1.0.2-mission.helper/mission.helper.zip) | 93.63 kb | 2025-02-26 | [view files](https://github.com/zuckung/endless-sky-plugins/tree/main/myplugins/mission.helper/) <a href="res/imagemd/mission.helper.md">view images</a> [2]<br>
 <br>
 >Enables a job on every planet's job board, that shows missions you haven't done.
-It also shows the
+It also shows the 'source' and 'to offer' of these missions, so you can easily find them.
+See the README for details.

 <details>
 <summary>:blue_book: Plugin readme</summary>